tcr/node-lsusb/README.md

 # node-lsusb

-A reimplementation of lsusb for Node (especially for OS X)
+A reimplementation of `lsusb` in Node.

 ```
 npm install lsusb -g